OatmealDome/Rotationator/README.md

   <outputByaml>  The output VSSetting BYAML file.

 Options:
-  --phaseLength <phaseLength>  The length of each phase, in hours. [default: 4] --version                    Show version information -?, -h, --help               Show help and usage information
+  --phaseLength <phaseLength>        The length of each phase in hours. [default: 4] --scheduleLength <scheduleLength>  How long the schedule should be in days. [default: 30] --version                          Show version information -?, -h, --help                     Show help and usage information
 ```